Importance of Keywords in Aviation SMS

 10 - Safety Performance

-Safety performance is the net result of an SMS program in terms of:
+Safety performance is the net result of an SMS implementation in terms of:

-You might call these the “three pillars of performance.”
+You might call these the “four pillars of safety performance.”
 All three elements of safety performance should be accounted for in goals and objective, and corresponding KPIs.

 11 - Risk Assessment